QuentinCG/Wake-On-Lan/README.md

 <a target="_blank" href="https://github.com/QuentinCG/Wake-On-Lan/blob/master/examples/BasicWakeDeviceOnLan/index.php">Link to source code</a>

+### Wake a device on LAN with a form (broadcast IP, MAC address and port)
+<a target="_blank" href="https://github.com/QuentinCG/Wake-On-Lan/blob/master/examples/WakeDeviceOnLanGui/index.php">Link to source code</a>

 ## License

 This project is under MIT license.
 This means you can use it as you want (just don't delete the library header).